msurdi/frontend-dependencies/README.md

 Easily manage your frontend dependencies in `package.json`:
 Install node modules and copy desired files to each directory.
+You can use all frontendDependencies also in the backend (isomorph JavaScript).

 NOTE: There is a breaking change from Version `0.4.0` to `1.0.0`.
 Be sure to update your projects to the new syntax!